Elucidating Galaxy Assembly Bias in SDSS: Model Tests Using ELUCID Mock Galaxies

-Therefore, despite the difference of detail between $p(\delta_8^g)$ and the count-in-cell statistics used by \citet{Wang_et_al_2019}, we confirm their finding that by combining one and two-point statistics one can obtain an improved constraint on galaxy assembly bias.
+Focusing on our galaxy assembly bias parameters $\Qcen$ and $\Qsat$, Figure \ref{fig:2panel_mock} shows their constraints in green contours in each panel.
+The $\{w_p(r_p), p(N_8^g), n_g\}$ data vector also significantly improves the precision of the constraints in all cases, but the inclusion of $p(N_8^g)$ tends to shift the constraints towards the high-$\Qcen$, low-$\Qsat$ direction in the Bolshoi fits~(right panels).
+For Mock A with zero galaxy assembly bias, the 2D joint constraint is still consistent with the input at ${\sim}1\sigma$~(top right panel), but the shift produces a much stronger bias~(${>}2\sigma$) for Mock B when the input is far from $\Qsat=\Qcen=0$~(bottom right panel).
+In the two left panels when ELUCID haloes are used, the $\{w_p(r_p), p(N_8^g), n_g\}$ data vector yields constraints that are not only tightened but also stay unbiased.

-\subsubsection{The $\{ w_{p} (r_p | \tilde{\delta}^{g,i}_8)\rvert_{i{=}1\mbox{-}5}, n_g \}$ Data Vector}
+Therefore, despite the difference of detail between $p(N_8^g)$ and the count-in-cell statistics used by Wang et al.\ \cite{Wang_et_al_2019}, we confirm their finding that by combining one and two-point statistics one can obtain an improved constraint on galaxy assembly bias, but with the caveat that the impact of cosmic variance is greatly mitigated.

-Next we examine mock tests performed with the $\{ w_{p} (r_p | R_\delta^{i})\rvert_{i{=}1\mbox{-}5}, n_g \}$ data vector.
-In addition to the usual 1D parameter constraints in Table~\ref{table:mock_constraints} and the $\Qcen$-$\Qsat$ constraint in Figure~\ref{fig:2panel_mock}~(as blue contours), we also show the full 2D constraints of all pairs of model parameters in Figure~\ref{fig:mock_del8wpcross}, with ELUCID and Bolshoi results in solid blue and dashed blue, respectively.
-We examine these particular test results in detail via Figure~\ref{fig:mock_del8wpcross}, because the discrepancy between the ELUCID and Bolshoi constraints due to cosmic variance is the largest among the four data vectors.
+\subsubsection{The $\{ w_{p} (r_p | \tilde{N}^{g,i}_8)\rvert_{i{=}1\mbox{-}5}, n_g \}$ Data Vector}